brendan-richy/datafinal/csharp_fundamentals/sets.md

 ### Symmetric Difference

 The symmetric difference, or "difference" of two sets generates a new set that contains elements that are unique to each set, but not those elements that are shared between two sets.
-Differences are very similar to a `Union` but with an added step that elements present in both sets A and B are not included in the difference.
+Differences are very similair to a `Union` but with an added step that elements present in both sets A and B are not included in the difference.

 Differences can be expressed using the `Δ` character, between set A and set B.